vaddi/pkey/README.md

 ## Usage ##

 Import your Data as an Excel File.
-On the upload page will you find a link to it.
+On the upload page will you find a link to an example.

 ## Credits ##

-[http://www.datatables.net/](http://www.datatables.net/) Javascript Table sorting.
+If youre new to github, take a look on [Try Git](http://try.github.com/) [http://www.datatables.net/](http://www.datatables.net/) Javascript Table sorting.
 [http://www.codeplex.com/PHPExcel](http://www.codeplex.com/PHPExcel) Library zum Verarbeiten von xlsx Dateien.